aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

 4. Control Tower Backup enrollment failure
 - Error description "Insufficient privileges to create a backup vault.
 Creating a backup vault requires backup-storage and KMS permissions."
 - Review the KMS Key used for Control Tower Backup, to ensure that the region key replication is the same as Control Tower governed regions.

+5. When deploy lz-delegate-firewall-manager-ipam.yaml on the Deployment step 15 if you got an error please delete the stack and re-deploy